 Following funding commitment, DWR will execute a grant agreement with the grant recipient.
 Grant agreements are not executed until signed by the authorized representative of the grant recipient and DWR.
+For the 2014 IRWM Drought Grant Solicitation, DWR will expedite development of the agreement.
 Grant agreements for Proposition 84 funds will be executed with one grant recipient (the grant applicant) for the IRWM region, which will then provide funding to its project proponents that are responsible for implementation of the component projects.